-It is strongly recommended that all participants complete a preparatory on-line training package before attending the HEAT.
-Past experience shows that this will deepen your learning of personal security issues and allow you to contribute more fully to the practical scenarios at VEMI.
+It is strongly recommended that you complete a preparatory on-line training package before attending the HEAT.
+This will deepen your learning of personal security issues and allow you to contribute more fully to the practical scenarios in the training.

-RedR Australia recommends two e-learning courses which are freely available within the humanitarian sector.
-You may choose the one most suited to your needs:
+RedR Australia recommends two e-learning courses, which are free to access.
+Choose the course best suited to your needs.

-Applicants to the RedR Australia humanitarian roster are required to complete the United Nations BSAFE certificates as a prerequisite to being accepted onto our roster.
+- All applicants to the RedR Australia humanitarian roster are required to complete the United Nations BSAFE certificates as a prerequisite to be accepted on our roster.